sportnginlegacy/hubstats/README.md

 ## Testing

 All of the automated tests are written in RSpec.
 Since hubstats is a plugin, not an application, we need to install the plugin into a Rails application to run.
 The `test` directory is a dummy rails application for manually testing the UI by serving hubstats locally.
 When developing and using the `test/dummy` locally, then the test will automatically sync with any updated code, so it doesn't need to be re-served when changes are made with the normal Rails application.
-When in the development process, one just needs to run `rails s` once from the command line (while in `test/dummy`) to serve the plugin. http://guides.rubyonrails.org/plugins.html will give more information on the implementation of a Rails plugin.
+When in the development process, one just needs to run `bundle exec rails s` once from the command line (while in `test/dummy`) to serve the plugin. http://guides.rubyonrails.org/plugins.html will give more information on the implementation of a Rails plugin.

 ## TL:DR